 So it appears that the problem is a national one and yet the scope of it goes beyond that.
 The following is a statement taken from an article written about crime against the elderly in society.

 “…compared with child or spouse abuse, abuse of the elderly tends to take longer

 to surface, in part…because the government and local administrators have so far failed to

 Sound familiar?
 It’s was written about Japanese society by Shinya Ajima and published in The Japan Times, Japan, on January 6th, 2005.

 And now it appears that the problem is international, I would hope that anyone reading this understands that the case files in my book are located in south Florida, but factual examples of what is happening most everywhere.
 These cases are simply reflective of the exploitation crimes that occur throughout the world.

 The US federal government sends $153.5 million per year to states for elder abuse prevention efforts, according to the congressional research center.
 By comparison, $6.7 billion is spent to fight child abuse.

 The important thing, I am sure, is that if people are aware of the true nature and “state of affairs” of exploitation crimes, the prevalence of the crime will be diminished substantially.
-It’s the ignorance or lack of understanding that fuels the prevalence of exploitation crimes.
+It’s the ignorance or lack of understanding that fuels the prevalence.